cybertec-postgresql/pgwatch/docs/preparing_databases.md

 [pg_stat_statements](https://www.postgresql.org/docs/current/pgstatstatements.html)
 extension which will give us exact "per query" performance aggregates and also enables to calculate how many queries are executed per second for example.
-In pgwatch3 context it powers the "Stat statements Top" dashboard and many other panels of other dashboards.
+In pgwatch context it powers the "Stat statements Top" dashboard and many other panels of other dashboards.
 For additional troubleshooting benefits also the [track_io_timing](https://www.postgresql.org/docs/current/static/runtime-config-statistics.html#GUC-TRACK-IO-TIMING)